 DCAT, DCT: DCAT Implements five properties for temporal data modelling, each varying on specific data model features.
-The most basic properties of temporal data describe the date of creation (dcterms:issued), date of modification (dcterms:modified) and update frequency (dcterms:accrualPeriodicity).
+The most basic properties of temporal data describe the date of creation (dcterms:issued). date of modification (dcterms:modified) and update frequency (dcterms:accrualPeriodicity).
 We may also model the temporal separation (dcat:temporalResolution) as well as the temporal range (dcterms:temporal) of a dataset.
+Table 45 shows a code sample of temporal data modelling.